Succeed at an Entry-Level Job

 - Create Your Own Work

-If you are not receiving enough assignments to keep you busy take it upon yourself to come up with great ideas that will impress your company managers.
-Just because you are assigned to a project doesn't mean that you can't handle more work.
-Show your team members that you have an innate ability to juggle many projects at the same time and come out on top.
+If you are not receiving enough assignments to keep yourself busy, take it upon yourself to come up with great ideas that will impress your company managers.
+Just because you get assigned to a project doesn't mean that you can't handle more work.
+Show your team members that you have an innate ability to juggle many projects at the same time and still come out on top.

-If you can't think of projects that you could work on ask your manager if there is anything that they need help with.
+If you can't think of projects that you could work on, ask your manager if there is anything with which they need help.
 Taking an interest in other areas of work shows initiative and demonstrates that you care about the company.

 - No Job is Too Small

 Be willing to do anything that is asked of you, even if it is just getting coffee.
 Don't let pride squander your chances to move up in your company.
-In your mind you may feel that the tasks assigned to you are demeaning, but remember that you are putting your time into a company with the goal of advancing your career.
+In your mind, you may feel that the tasks assigned to you are demeaning.
+Remember that you are putting your time into a company to advance your career.
 So you are getting something out of it in the long run, think long-term.

-The position has “entry-level” in the title for a reason, it may not always be the most glamorous work, but refusing to take on these tasks is short-term thinking.
+The position has “entry-level” in the title for a reason, it may not always be the most glamorous work, but refusing to accept these positions is short-term thinking.

 - Continually Learn